-- 2.15.1 Extraordinary meetings may be called "If a resolution or requisition specifies the time and place at which the meeting is to be held and the general nature of the business to be brought before the meeting, a meeting may be called by - - (a) a resolution of the local authority; or - (b) a requisition in writing delivered to the chief executive and signed by - (i) the mayor or chairperson; or - (ii) not less than one-third of the total membership of the local authority (including vacancies)."
+2.16.1 Extraordinary meetings may be called

+"If a resolution or requisition specifies the time and place at which the meeting is to be held and the general nature of the business to be brought before the meeting, a meeting may be called by -

+- (a) a resolution of the local authority; or - (b) a requisition in writing delivered to the Chief Executive and signed by - (i) the Mayor [in relation to Council] or chairperson [in relation to a committee or subcommittee]; or - (ii) not less than one-third of the total membership of the local authority (including vacancies)."

-2.15.2 Notification of extraordinary meetings to members "Notice in writing of the time and place of the meeting called under [Standing Order 2.15.1] and of the general nature of business must be given by the chief executive to each member of the local authority at least 3 working days before the day appointed for the meeting; or if the meeting is called by a resolution, within such lesser period of notice that is specified in the resolution, being not less than 24 hours."
+2.16.2 Notification of extraordinary meetings to members

+"Notice in writing of the time and place of the meeting called under [Standing Order 2.16.1] and of the general nature of business must be given by the Chief Executive to each member of the local authority at least 3 working days before the day appointed for the meeting; or if the meeting is called by a resolution, within such lesser period of notice that is specified in the resolution, being not less than 24 hours."

-2.15.3 Calling of extraordinary meetings at earlier time earlier than is allowed by the notice requirements specified [in Standing Order 2.15.2], a meeting may be called by the mayor or chairperson; or if the mayor or chairperson are unavailable, the chief executive."
+2.16.3 Calling of extraordinary meetings at earlier time

+"If the business to be dealt with requires a meeting to be held at a time earlier than is allowed by the notice requirements specified [in Standing Order 2.16.2], a meeting may be called by the Mayor or chairperson; or if the Mayor or chairperson [of a committee or subcommittee] are unavailable, the Chief Executive."

-2.15.4 Notification of extraordinary meetings held at earlier time "Notice of the time and place of a meeting called under [Standing Order 2.15.3] and of the matters in respect of which the meeting is being called must be given by the person calling the meeting or by another person on that person's behalf, by whatever means is reasonable in the circumstances, to each member of the local authority and to the chief executive at least 24 hours before the time appointed for the meeting."
+2.16.4 Notification of extraordinary meetings held at earlier time

+"Notice of the time and place of a meeting called under [Standing Order 2.16.3] and of the matters in respect of which the meeting is being called must be given by the person calling the meeting or by another person on that person's behalf, by whatever means is reasonable in the circumstances, to each member of the local authority and to the Chief Executive at least 24 hours before the time appointed for the meeting."